will-hart/will-hart.github.io/content/post/2012-01-15_pic16f628a_tmr0_interrupts/index.md

 To cut to the chase, most micros will need some sort of external timing source to function at all, and those that have this timing source built in are frequently not very accurate.
-The best way to find out whether a timing source is needed is to read the datasheet, but as an example the PIC16F628A has an internal crystal but the PIC16F877A does not.
+The best way to find out whether a timing source is needed is to read the data sheet, but as an example the PIC16F628A has an internal crystal but the PIC16F877A does not.